SwedbankPay/developer.swedbankpay.com/checkout-v3/google-pay-presentation.md

 Be sure to register your domain/package and submit screenshots of your integration for approval.
 Login to [Google Pay&trade; & Wallet Console][google-pay-profile]{:target="_blank"}, go to the **Google Pay&trade; API tab** to upload and submit the screenshots.
-You should provide visuals for 5 steps of the purchase flow (e.g. add to cart, checkout, payment and confirmation - where the confirmation screenshot can be used for both screenshot 4 and 5).
+You should provide visuals for 5 steps of the purchase flow, e.g. add to cart, checkout, payment and confirmation - where the confirmation screenshot can be used for both step 4 and 5.

+Screenshots 4 and 5 **can** be from Google Pay's test enviroment, but since you are integrating through a third party (Swedbank Pay), you won't be able to reach the Google Pay API Payment screen.
+In these cases, live purchases in a production environment is needed.
+To do that, our setup team needs to activate Google Pay and be provided with your Google Pay Merchant ID.

+For new integrations, setup needs to run acceptance tests before they go live, and Google Pay can't be activated before these tests are approved.
+This means that Google Pay will be a two-stage rocket, as you will have to be live with an integration before we can activate and finalize the Google Pay registration process for you.

+Screenshot Examples:

+*   [Step 1: Selecting Google Pay][screenshot-1]{:target="_blank"}
+*   [Step 2: Ready for purchase][screenshot-2]{:target="_blank"}
+*   [Step 3: Browsing an item or service][screenshot-3]{:target="_blank"}
+*   [Step 4 and 5: Google Pay API payment screen][screenshot-4-5]{:target="_blank"}

 If you are using the **Redirect** implementation, you need to register **ecom.payex.com**, and not your own page, as the domain.
 This is because the